recombee/python-api-client/README.rst

           'price': random.uniform(500, 2000),
           'num-cores': random.randrange(1,9),
           'description': 'Great computer',
-          '!cascadeCreate': True   # Use !cascadeCreate for creating item
+        },
-                                   # with given itemId, if it doesn't exist
+        cascade_create=True   # Use cascadeCreate for creating item
-        }
+                              # with given itemId if it doesn't exist
       ) for i in range(NUM)]

     # Send catalog to the recommender system
     client.send(Batch(requests))